 The Plan considers money market and demand account bank and broker-dealer deposits as cash.
-Temporary investments, shown on the balance sheet are composed of investments in short-term custodial proprietary money market funds.
+Temporary investments shown on the statements of fiduciary net position are composed of investments in short-term custodial proprietary money market funds.

 Federal Income Tax: